 Get an idea of the photographer’s personality.
 We’ve all heard stories of the rude wedding photographer.
-Try to go with someone who doesn’t turn your wedding into their own personal photo shoot.
-The photographer needs to be everywhere at once, but staying as unobtrusive as possible.
+Try to go with someone who doesn’t turn your wedding into their own personal photoshoot.
+The photographer needs to be everywhere at once but stays as unobtrusive as possible.

 Your Maui wedding photography is something you don’t want to take a chance with.
 Make sure that the memories captured for your wedding are taken by a professional like Natalie.
 Call her for more information at 808-344-3843.